AllenDowney/ThinkDataStructures/day02/README.md

 ## Strongly suggested, but Optional

-Now that you've made the DLL generic, we strongly suggest going back and make your AL generic.
+Now that you've made the SLL generic, we strongly suggest going back and make your AL generic.
 This will give you further practice and you will come out with a much stronger grasp on working with generics in Java.
 Data structures you implement from now on will be generic.